-The B&NES response to providing a strong and prosperous economy
+The B&NES response to providing a strong and prosperous economy:

 The B&NES Local Food Strategy will create the framework for action to stimulate economic opportunities in the food and farming sector and to contribute to a prosperous food and farming economy in Bath & North East Somerset.
-In particular the framework will include action to seek market opportunities for local food in a wider range of businesses and public sector organisations, facilitate local food supply chain development, raise the profile of local food and contribute to skills, jobs and development opportunities in food, catering and farming sectors.
+In particular the framework will include action to seek market opportunities for local food in a wider range of businesses and public sector organisations, facilitate local food supply chain development and to raise the profile of local food.

-SECTION 3

-Strategy Delivery Themes
+Section 3: Strategy Delivery Themes

-The B&NES Local Food Strategy is structured around three delivery themes.
-Each delivery theme identifies action needed to achieve our strategy vision.
-An action plan will be developed accordingly.
+The B&NES Local Food Strategy has three delivery themes.
+Each theme includes current examples of good practise and outlines potential future action to help achieve the strategy vision.